 The begin of the accumulator injection is predicted little late (Fig. 5.10).
-The flow rate is underestimated during the following 200 s (Fig. 5.11).
-There are significant differences between the ATHLET version 3.2.1 and the later versions.
-ATHLET 3.2.1. predicts an injection increase more similar to the experimental data as the other versions.
+The flow rate is underestimated during the following 200 s and subsequently overpredicted for 150 s (Fig. 5.11).
+There are no significant differences between the ATHLET version 3.4 and the version 3.3.1.
 Due to the overprediction of the steam condensation at the cold ECC water, the accumulator injection is terminated later than in the experiment and too much liquid is injected after 640 s.
-This is especially the case foo ATHELT 3.2.1.

 The integrated break mass flows are compared in Fig. 5.12.
 The experimental data was derived from the leakage catch tank level.
-There is a significant discrepancy after 140 s with underestimation of the three simulation runs.
+There is a significant discrepancy after 140 s with underestimation of both simulation runs.
 Regarding the break mass flow, there are two data sources from the experiment: A venturi flow measurement and additionally the mass flow derived from the catch tank level rise.
 Fig. 5.13 compares the datasets with the simulated break mass flow.
 The venturi flow measurement shows significant higher mass flow after 140 s compared to the values derived from the catch tank level rise.
 However, it could be expected higher accuracy for measuring the catch tank level.
-The underestimation of the break mass flow in the simulation during the period from 140 s to 200 s seems to be responsible for the significant differences of the integrated break mass flow since earlier deviations seem to compensate themselves.
+The underestimation of the break mass flow in the simulations during the period from 140 s to 200 s seems to be responsible for the significant differences of the integrated break mass flow since earlier deviations seem to compensate themselves.
 The density measurement upstream of the break orifice (Fig. 5.14) indicates entrained liquid between 550 s and 650 s.
 This phenomenon does not lead to a significant increase of catch tank level, which also indicates very low flow rate and wrong venturi measurement.
 The break is located behind a bend at its outside (see arrow in Fig. 5.1).
 It can be expected that the centrifugal force of the stratified liquid flow from the accumulator injection point towards the reactor vessel leads to an increased liquid fraction upstream the break.
 Parameter studies performed varying the leak mass flow (e.g. with a lowered elevation of the break nozzle), showed that the two periods of core uncover sensitively depend on the leak flow.
-Regarding the break flow, there are no significant differences notable for the three ATHLET versions.
+Regarding the break flow, there are no significant differences notable for the two ATHLET versions.

 The calculations of the densities in the hot legs of the two loops (Fig. 5.15 and Fig. 5.16), match very well the measurement during the first 550 s after break.
 Due to the ECC, the density in the hot legs increase around 600 s.
-ATHLET 3.2.1 was able to predict the right timing of this incident.
-The versions 3.3.0 and 3.3.1 expect the density increase around 70s later.
+Both ATHLET versions expect the density increase around 70 s later.

 The calculated densities in the cold legs (Fig. 5.17 and Fig. 5.18) fit the experimental results well.
-After 480 s, there are deviations, and the density is underestimated, whereas ATHLET 3.2.1 shows differences compared to the other two version.
-This might correlate with the injection mass flow rates predicted differently by ATHLET 3.2.1.
+After 480 s, there are deviations, and the density is underestimated.

 After the main coolant pump coast down, the differential pressures are determined by the liquid distribution in the test facility since there are only low fluid velocities in the primary system.
 In general, the agreement of the calculation with the experiment is good, in some locations even excellent.
-For example, the first period of core uncovery (around

-140 s, Fig. 5.19) is described well by ATHLET.
+For example, the first period of core uncovery (around 140 s, Fig. 5.19) is described well by ATHLET.
 Also, the time point of pump seal clearance is calculated well.
-During the first 500 s after the break, the three ATHLET versions produce similar results.
-Between 600 s and 800 s, version 3.2.1. predicts higher differential pressure as the other versions, which might correlate to the differences in accumulator injection mass flow.
+The two ATHLET versions produce nearly the same results.